galaxyproject/admin-training/sessions/00-intro/intro.md

 **http://bit.ly/galaxyadmin**

 * The homepage of this training is a repository at GitHub reachable by the link above.
-* Most materials are written in Markdown and we appreciate Pull Requests (even during the training!).
+* Most materials are written in Markdown and we appreciate Pull Requests and creating Issues (even during the training!).

 ---
 # On Session Times

-We did our best to plan the session times for the expected content, and to build the content for the session time.

-Almost all of this content is freshly revised, there may be sessions that are too long or short - apologies in advance.
+We did our best to plan the session times for the expected content, and to build the content for the session time, but there may be sessions that are too long or short.

 ---
 # Communication channels